Canada – Special Vimy Pilgrimage Passport 1936

 How many of these special passports survived?

-I’m aware of merely THREE instances.
-One is held by a Canadian collector, another resides within a Canadian archive, and the third is within my own collection.
-Government records indicate approximately 6000 passports were issued, yet nearly nine decades later, it’s reasonable to assume only a microscopic fraction remain existing.
+Recently, readers/collectors sent me more information and I can now update the statistics on “available” documents.
+Currently, I’m aware of merely EIGHT instances.
+Four are held by Canadian collectors, two resides within a Canadian archives/museums, and two within my own collection.
+Government records indicate approximately 6000 passports were issued, yet nearly nine decades later, it’s reasonable to assume only a tiny fraction remain existing.

 Special passport issued by Canada for the 1936 Vimy pilgrimage